Community of Caring

 · Teller County Resource Group Coalition

 The second Wednesday of every month, the Teller County Resource Group (TCRG) meets to hear agency presentations and updates.
 Agencies throughout Teller and El Paso Counties come together to share and disseminate their non-profit information that will benefit clients from our communities, while preventing duplication of services, and increasing provider knowledge.
 This resource meeting has been the inspiration for much collaboration and has built partnerships that continue to grow and flourish.
-This collaborative process was the birth of the Aspen Mine Center in 2001.
+This collaborative process, which began in 1999, led to the birth of the Aspen Mine Center in 2002.
 Community of Caring has continued to provide the structure to allow this process to continue to support and sustain addressing the needs of our community.
 85 agencies are currently listed in the TCRG directory.

 · The Summer Youth Enrichment Project